 You can set boundaries with empathy.
 This script written for when a child finds it hard to leave the playground demonstrates how this works beautifully.
-5 Smiley Steps to Setting Boundaries also helps gets the feelings out.
+My online learning pack for parents ‘No More Power Struggles will also give you an easy step by step guide to setting boundaries with empathy .
 When children feel better, they do better.
 They don’t need punishment to learn life’s lessons and besides it doesn’t work.
 It only makes them more angry.
 You can watch this video to learn more about that.

 5 – Stay Calm

 This can be a tricky one if your cup is empty.
 This is why self care for Mums is vital and part of your job description.
 I think this is also very difficult if you are triggered by your child.
 You will know you have been triggered because you will react instead of respond.
 You may feel small or unheard and powerless.
 In this moment, you really have to use your breathing to connect back to yourself.
 Be in your body and breathe.
 The most common trigger I see in parents is when they feel ignored or that their child isn’t listening to them.
 These triggers are buttons installed a long time ago – they are not created by your child.